shivam091/rails_bootstrap_form/README.md

 | `field_col_wrapper_class` | A CSS class for field column when layout is `horizontal`. | `col-sm-10` |
 | `render_as_button` | An option to render submit button using `<button type="submit">` instead of `<input type="submit">`. | `false` |

-Options applied on the form level will apply to all field helpers.
-Options applied on field helpers will override form-level options.
+Options defined on the form level will apply to all field helpers.
+Options defined on field helpers takes precedence over form-level options.
 Here's an example of a form where one field uses different layout:

 ![bootstrap_option_override](https://github.com/shivam091/rails_bootstrap_form/assets/7858927/9d312870-033f-4bc4-922b-1b65df202352)